Council Members 2017

 Chris is a consultant physician at the Oxford University Hospitals NHS Foundation Trust and has been Caldicott Guardian there since 1998.
 He has particular interests in information protection and cyber security.
-He is also a non-executive member of the Nene Clinical Comissioning Group.
+He has previously been medical director of the Trust and recently a non-executive member of the Nene Clinical Commissioning Group.
 He joined the Council in 2015 and was appointed Chairman in 2017.

 Sandra Lomax (Vice-chair)

 Sandra is an experienced Local Government and voluntary sector Caldicott Guardian with a track record of multi-agency working in Caldicott, SIRO and IG issues.
 She is passionate about the Caldicott role and work extensively to promote the Caldicott principles, particularly the seventh.
 She has successfully implemented practical policies, procedures and guidance to aid the appropriate legal sharing of information across health, social care and other organisations such as police and voluntary sectors.
 Sandra has been a member of the UKCGC since 2013 and worked on a number of initiatives including established regional CG networks and providing content for the Caldicott Manual.

 Christopher Fincken (independent member)

 Christopher is an independent member who undertakes projects directed by the Council.
 He was previously Caldicott Guardian at Hereford Hospitals NHS Trust, and is a volunteer Caldicott Guardian for Marie Curie.
 He joined the Council in 2009 and was Chairman from 2012 to 2017.

 Ben is an independent member who undertakes projects directed by the Council.
 He previously worked in a Local Authority as a Caldicott Guardian with a background in Social Services and Emergency Planning.
 He is a founder UKCGC member.